QR3.7.1 The Curious Case of Quantum Spin

 Figure 3.15.
 Light refracts

-To understand this, imagine the photon is a lifeguard trying to save a drowning swimmer as quickly as possible.
+To understand this, suppose the photon is a lifeguard trying to save a drowning swimmer as quickly as possible.
 The fastest path to the swimmer isn’t the dotted straight line but the solid bent line because lifeguards can run faster than they swim, so it is faster to run further down the beach then swim a shorter distance.
-The dotted line is the shortest path but the solid line is the fastest, and that is the path light takes (Figure 3.15).
-But again, how does a photon of light know in advance to take this faster path?
+The dotted line is the shortest path but the solid line is the fastest, and that is the path light takes in Figure 3.15.
+But while a lifeguard might know in advance which path is fastest, how does refracting light know this?

 In 1752, Maupertuis generalized further that: